Last Updated September, 2022

 This Platform Policy (the “Policy”) is made by Epigraph, LLC (“Epigraph”) and you the Subscriber (defined below), as of the date hereof.
 The Policy and the Content Usage Rights shall be included and incorporated by reference to the Subscriber Agreement (defined below).

-Epigraph provides a visualization technology software platform (the “Platform”) that creates content for use in a variety of applications, including, but not limited to, computer generated photography & animations, online configurator tools, augmented reality (AR), and in custom immersive content such as Virtual Reality (VR), (the “Content”) for use by you, as subscribers (“Subscriber” or “Subscribers”).
+Epigraph provides a visualization software platform (the “Platform”) that creates content for use in a variety of applications, including, but not limited to, augmented reality (AR), 3D product viewers, 3D product tours, online product configurators, computer generated photography & animations and in custom immersive content such as Virtual Reality (VR), (the “Content”) for use by you, as subscribers (“Subscriber” or “Subscribers”).

 By subscribing to the Platform, Subscriber shall receive the following services (the “Services”):

 A. Access: Epigraph will provide Subscriber with access to the Platform, allowing Subscriber to submit data for creation of Content, as more fully specified in corresponding transaction documents (collectively, the “Subscriber Agreement”).